Red light cameras on state highways

 - The time frame for all annual reports will be from July 1 of the previous year through June 30 of the current year.

 - A report needs to be completed and submitted for every intersection where a photographic traffic signal enforcement camera is installed.
-The deadline for submitting Post-Activation Annual Reports for the July 1, 2021, to June 30, 2022, reporting period was 5 p.m. on Friday, Oct.
-28, 2022.
-Post-Activation Annual Reports for the July 1, 2021 to June 30, 2022 reporting period are no longer being accepted.
+The deadline for submitting Post-Activation Annual Reports for the July 1, 2022, to June 30, 2023, reporting period is 5 p.m. on Friday, Oct.
+27, 2023.